Green Card Agriculture Jobs

 How does PERM green card sponsorship differ from H-1B for agriculture jobs?

-H-1B is a temporary visa subject to an annual lottery cap, while PERM-based green card sponsorship leads to permanent residency and has no equivalent lottery at the EB-3 level for most countries.
+H-1B visa is a temporary visa subject to an annual lottery cap, while PERM-based green card sponsorship leads to permanent residency and has no equivalent lottery at the EB-3 level for most countries.
 The PERM process requires DOL-supervised recruitment and can take 12 to 24 months before USCIS adjudicates the I-140 petition, but the outcome is lawful permanent residency rather than a time-limited work authorization.

 Can seasonal or contract agriculture employers sponsor a green card?